cicsdev/cics-java-liberty-restapp-ext/README.md

 This repository provides sample materials for use with the IBM Redbooks video course "[Extending a CICS Web application using JCICS](https://www.redbooks.ibm.com/redbooks.nsf/redbookabstracts/crse0302.html?Open)".
-The application provided is a simple, RESTful web application providing several code examples for accessing CICS resources from Java.
+The application provided is a simple, RESTful web application providing several code examples for accessing CICS resources from Java using the JCICS API.

 This repository builds on the application constructed in the IBM Redbooks video course "[Developing a RESTful Web application for Liberty in CICS](https://www.redbooks.ibm.com/redbooks.nsf/redbookabstracts/crse0300.html?Open)",